OpenDriveLab/OpenScene/README.md

 ## Task and Evaluation Metric

+We consider occupancy as a unified representation for various sub-tasks within autonomous driving perception, general scene understanding, and embodied robotics.
+The pre-training of occupancy detection tasks on massive data is expected to benefit various downstream perception-related tasks.

 ### Pre-Training by Occupancy Forecasting

 The pre-training task is defined as occupancy forecasting by the intersection-over-union (**mIoU**) over all classes.